11 Utterly Amazing Flowers That Start With U + Growing Guides

 Uva Ursi

-Uva Ursi, also known as Bearberry, has a long-standing history rooted in various traditional medicinal practices.
-This low-growing evergreen shrub can be found in the Arctic, subarctic, and mountainous regions of Europe, Asia, and North America.
+Uva Ursi, also known as Bearberry is a low-growing evergreen shrub that can be found in the Arctic, subarctic, and mountainous regions of Europe, Asia, and North America.

 Botanical Name:Arctostaphylos uva-ursi